On optimal solutions of classical and sliced Wasserstein GANs with non-Gaussian data: Problem Formulation

 \section{Problem Formulation}

-For the WGAN considered in this paper, the generator function is denoted by $G_\Theta(.)$, where $\Theta$ is the generator NN's parameter (weights).
+For the WGAN considered in this paper, the generator function is denoted by $G_\Theta(\cdot)$, where $\Theta$ are the generator NN's parameters (weights).
 Let $q\in \{1,2\}$ represent the order of the Wasserstein distance.
 In a $q^{\mathrm{th}}$-order WGAN setting, one aims to solve